shubhh139/IIEC_Docker_Course_Project/README.md

 the blog of that person
 * Used javascript for the blog
 * Used for MySQL for database management
-* Used nextcloud for web applications
+* Used ghost os for web applications

 ## 2.Pre-requisites for the system:
 * RHEL 8 should be installed in your system